vigneshd332/proximity/README.md

 # Proximity
 ##### A Discord Bot
-A multipurpose Discord with Image search, AI Image recognition and a music player.
-I'm currently hosting my bot on Heroku.
-Thanks to Donald Jennings for a huge part of the code.
+A multipurpose Discord with Image search, AI Image recognition and a music player, designed to be hosted on Heroku.
-Check out his repo at: https://github.com/DonaldJennings/Hephaestus-Bot

 Right now, the bot can:
 * Play Songs